qianyisun/Yolov4_guideline.GitHub.io/index.md

 Here the website would provide the [video](https://www.youtube.com/watch?v=xoo4mTujM1U) to introduce how we could create a new google colab on Google drive.<br>

-### 3. Obtaining data
+### 2. Obtaining data
 If we want to train Yolov4 model to do object detection, the first thing is to obtain trained dataset.
 Because if we want to train any single object on model, we might need hundreds of availabe format's images.
 We could download the images from Google Open Images dataset V6 including about 9M images which have object bounding boxes, object segmentation masks, visual connections, and so on.
 In order to download these images from Google Open Images and convert them into available format image for model training, there is a [video](https://www.youtube.com/watch?v=_4A9inxGqRM) that could help us obtain available data step by step.
 You might need to use the [GitHub reportory](https://github.com/theAIGuysCode/OIDv4_ToolKit) if you are planning to do every step within that video.

-### 4. Training data to obtain model weight
+### 3. Training data to obtain model weight
 Before you do this step, you should download all file within the [link](https://drive.google.com/drive/folders/1i4j39fyD5GPjxqU-fFCVULl1qNbcuFdw?usp=sharing).
 After you download all files, you could open google drive and upload YOLOv4_Training_code.ipynb file into google drive.
 Then you are going to upload dataset and configuration files into relative address paths.
 Finally, you would obtain model weight after training dataset on darknet framework.<br>

 Term definitions:<br>
 Model weight: Model weights are all the parameters of the model which are in turn all the parameters used in the layers of the model. <br>
 Darknet: Darknet is an open source neural network framework written in CUDA and C. It is fast to install and supports CPU and GPU computations.<br>

-In order to repeat what I did in training data to obtain model weight, you could see the [video]()补充下Link.<br>
+In order to repeat what I did in training data to obtain model weight, you could see the [video](https://youtu.be/jEx9t8DKbvY)<br>

-4.1 pull my notebook into google drive<br>
-4.2 how to train ??Here is a step-by-step demonstration of opening the notebook and watching my video<br>
-4.3 Specially add this to write down the introduction of file adjustment parameters<br>

-### 5. Testing data on Yolov4 model
+### 4. Testing data on Yolov4 model

-If you could not successfully train your own model weight, you could use my yolov4-obj_last_1800.weights file which could be used to detect humans and dogs.
+If you could not successfully train your own model weight, you could use my yolov4-obj_last_1800.weights file which could be used to detect humans and dogs.<br>

-5.1 Download weights to local computer<br>
-5.2
+You should upload yolov4_object_detection_webcam_images.ipynb file into google drive and open it.
+Then you could repeat what I did in YOLOv4 object detection on webcam by watching the [video](https://www.youtube.com/watch?v=axQLqrzIR8M)<br>